 Why Should I Get My Online BSPH Degree From UTA?

-UTA's online BSPH degree program was developed by faculty in the College of Nursing and Health Innovation, regarded as one of the nation's early pioneers in distance education for health professionals.
-With more than a decade of experience in online undergraduate education , UTA stands out among the small number of schools currently offering a public health bachelor's degree in a distance learning format.
+UTA's online BSPH degree program was developed by faculty in the College of Nursing and Health Innovation, regarded as one of the nation's early pioneers in online education for health professionals.

 The public health workforce needs passionate college graduates who are prepared and ready to apply their knowledge to our most pressing health issues, and online BSPH students at UTA are laying the groundwork for the healthier communities they envision.